 15. Abandon Ship!

 Realizing the unfortunate circumstance they were caught in, the crew members decided to temporarily abandon the ship.
 They traveled more than a half-mile of ice to reach an inhibited place and they got to the town of Barrow, Alaska.

 13. Breaking Free

-By the time the crew returned to the ship, SS Baychimo managed to set itself free from the ice and drifted away.
+By the time the crew returned to the ship, SS Baychimo drifted away!
 They managed to get a glimpse of the ship only after a whole week, on 8th of October.
 Were they ever going to retrieve the ship and complete their mission?

 12. Saving The Crew